-If you have experienced these symptoms with your use of alprazolam, contact your doctor and speak openly about your prescription drug use history.
-If another family member is taking the drug, check to make sure that he or she is not using it to an excess or getting prescription refills for symptoms that are no longer a problem.
-If a person continues to refill prescriptions for a problem that no longer exists, it may be that he or she has become addicted to the medications.
-Treatment can restore balance and free such a person from falling further into addiction.
+If you have experienced these symptoms, contact your doctor and speak openly about your prescription drug use history.
+If another family member is taking the drug, check to make sure that he or she is not using it to excess or getting prescription refills for symptoms that are no longer a problem.
+If a person continues to refill prescriptions for a problem that no longer exists, he or she may have become addicted to alprazolam.
+Xanax and alprazolam addiction can be treated effectively in a dedicated rehab program.

 Integrated Treatment for Alprazolam Addiction

-Leaving alprazolam addiction untreated will foster hazards for increased substance abuse disorders and other mental health concerns.
-A person who has begun to take such a drug to manage anxiety is accomplishing exactly the opposite by becoming addicted to the drug.
-Addiction results in a compulsive inability to stop oneself from using the drug even though quality of life is obviously deteriorating by such drug use.
+Untreated alprazolam addiction can lead to other substance use disorders and worsening mental health.
+A person who takes substances to manage anxiety will only accomplish exactly the opposite by becoming addicted to the drug.
+Addiction causes a compulsive inability to stop the substance use even though quality of life is obviously deteriorating by using the drug.
 Addiction causes turmoil in several facets of life, including work performance, family life, and health.

-If alprazolam has been prescribed as part of a treatment plan to manage the anxiety associated with a mental health disorder and has resulted in addiction, both the mental health disorder and the addiction will be treated in inpatient care.
-Outpatient care might also be a viable option in some instances, especially if there is a good home-support system and a low odds of gaining continued access to the drug.
+If alprazolam has been prescribed as part of a treatment plan to manage the anxiety but has resulted in addiction, both the mental health disorder and the addiction can be treated in inpatient care.
+Outpatient care might also be a viable option, especially if there is a good home-support system in place.

 The Process of Treatment

 Detoxification is only the first step to the treatment to alprazolam addiction.
 Medication alternatives may need to be provided for ongoing stress management.
-Therapy will also help a person to strengthen his or her resolve against relapse.
-Treatment can last for a few weeks, but the positive results can be everlasting.
+Therapy will also help treat underlying anxiety or trauma.
+Treatment may last for a few weeks or months, but the positive results can be everlasting.

-Many insurance providers cover prescription medication addiction.
-Whether or not the alprazolam addiction in your family has been caused by prescription, your insurance may cover a large portion of the cost.
-Treatment is effective, and the cost of not pursuing it is not really optional.
+Many insurance providers cover prescription medication addiction treatment.
+Even if the alprazolam addiction in your family has been caused by prescription, your insurance may cover a large portion of the cost.
+Treatment is effective, and your life may depend on it.